SAVE OUR BAYS.

-The Twin Bays Coalition came together to fend off a massive open net-pen salmon farming proposal by Cermaq Canada that would have forever changed the nature of our bays.
+The Twin Bays Coalition first came together to fend off a massive open net-pen salmon farming proposal by Cermaq Canada that would have forever changed the nature of our bays.
 In the face of terrific public opposition, Cermaq packed up and left officially in April of 2020, abandoning development plans.
 The very next day, Cooke Aquaculture reaffirmed their plans to significantly increase the amount of farmed salmon currently produced in Nova Scotia.
 Now they are continuing with expansion plans throughout the province, including at Saddle Island, on the Aspotogan Peninsula.
 This site, known as AQ # 1006, Aspotogan Harbour, has become the new focal point of our local efforts.